 Homework will be given out weekly on Thursday or Friday and will consist of one piece of literacy and/or one piece of numeracy linked to the work we have been doing in class.
 The children will also be given a list of spellings to learn for the week.

-Spellings should be practiced two or three times over the week, ready for the spelling test in class at the end of each week.
+Spellings should be practised several times over the week, ready for the spelling test in class at the end of each week.

-ICT – Collecting and organising data using the computer, and developing simple word-processing skills.
+ICT - The children will collect and organise data using the computer and develop simple word-processing skills.